-Contract liabilities net of current portion refers to contract obligations of the Company for the projects classified as non-current with completion date beyond one year after balance sheet.
+Contract liabilities net of current portion refers to contract obligations of the construction group for the projects classified as non-current with completion date beyond one year after balance sheet.
+The significant reduction pertains to recoupment of advance payments against billings.